dynamiterdx/quizzing-app/README.md

 ### How to Start Practicing
 1. **Open the app** (local URL is usually http://localhost:3000 during testing; deployed URL depends on your host).
 2. **Pick a mode** from the home page cards.
    - First visit?
-You’ll be redirected to the **LLM Settings** page to choose Azure or Perplexity (Sonar / Sonar Pro) and, if needed, paste your API key.
+You’ll be redirected to the **LLM Settings** page to choose Azure or Perplexity (Sonar / Sonar Pro) and paste the required API key.
+Azure OpenAI now also asks for its API key in this screen (endpoints/deployments still come from the server environment).
 You can revisit this screen anytime via the header link.
 3. **Fill in the small form**: topic, difficulty, number of questions, optional timer or language.
 4. **Hit generate** and answer at your own pace.
 Keyboard navigation works everywhere.
 5. **Review explanations** to learn why each answer is right, then drill any gaps.